 You’re thinking about moving to the UK from Australia but you’re not sure of the steps you need to take to do so?
 In this guide I’ll walk you through the general steps for leaving Australia and things you should consider preparing if you are moving for a few months to indefinitely.

-Australia has quite a few reciprocal agreements with the UK and few more visas available, so it does make the transition a little easier.
-There are also more visas open to Australians than some other countries like the Youth Mobility visa so let’s get started.
+Australia has quite a few reciprocal agreements with the UK and few more visas available, so it does make the transition to the UK a little easier.

 Rights to Work and Employment